-Palom has multiple buyers for the salmon, any one of which could purchase our entire production.
+Palom has multiple buyers for the Non-GMO Salmon, any one of which could purchase our entire production.
 We are not in the market of genetically modified salmon.

 As designed, the closed containment farm will meet sustainability requirements of Monterrey Bay Aquarium in California, the Soil Association of Scotland and Whole Foods in Austin Texas.
 Our wholesale and foodservice customers require this third party certification as the retail public is demanding it.
 Conventional foreign ocean-based systems cannot meet these sustainability requirements.

 With four-year review period, Palom's one-of-a-kind permits and experience allow a forward thinking investor a sustainable return on investment in the aquaculture industry.